aymennegadi/Classification/README.md

 * Worked numerical examples
 * Advantages and limitations of KNN

+---

+### Chapter 5 — Naive Bayes

+This chapter introduces the Naive Bayes classifier, a probabilistic algorithm based on Bayes' Theorem that performs classification by estimating the probability of each class given the observed features.

+**Topics covered:**

+* Introduction to Naive Bayes
+* Probability and Conditional Probability
+* Bayes' Theorem
+* Prior, Likelihood, Evidence, and Posterior probabilities
+* The Naive Independence Assumption
+* How Naive Bayes performs classification
+* Types of Naive Bayes (Gaussian, Multinomial, and Bernoulli)
+* Worked numerical example
+* Applications
+* Advantages and limitations

+---

 ## Classification Algorithms

 This project studies the following algorithms in order: